kawu/earley-facile/README.md

 >
 ```

-In particular, the `process` command searches for all chart items
+In particular, the `process` command searches for all (already
-which the specified item can complement, as in the example below:
+processed, marked with #_#) chart items which the specified item can
+complement, as in the example below:
 ```
 > process 1
 > process 2